mjkern/67272-Windows-Setup/instructions.md

 * "Remote - WSL" looks like an interesting Visual Studio Code extension but I don't know much about it.
 There may also be other helpful ones
-* Other versions of Ubuntu will almost certainly work fine, I just suggest bionic beaver (18.04) here for simplicity
+* Other versions of Ubuntu will almost certainly work fine, I just suggest bionic beaver (18.04) here for simplicity.
+If you simply choose "Ubuntu" in the windows store then I believe it will keep you up to date with the most recent version
 * A note WSL:

     There are currently two versions of WSL.
 I suspect that we all have the